sailing-pmls/pmls.readthedocs.io/docs/lasso-and-lr.md

-# Quick start for Lasso/Logistic Regression
+# Lasso and Logistic Regression
 Petuum provides a linear solver for Lasso and Logistic Regression, using the **Strads** scheduler system.
 These apps can be found in `strads/apps/linear-solver_release/`.
 From this point on, all instructions will assume you are in `strads/apps/linear-solver_release/`.

 After building the Strads system (as explained in the installation page), you may build the the linear solver from `strads/apps/linear-solver_release/` by running